The Truth is Not Black, White, or Grey…

 What do you think?
 Is truth as clear as black and white, or is it grey and less defined?
+Should we maintain black and white thinking, or is life too complex for that?
 We’ll get to this in a moment.

 I am planning on focusing on colors, color theory, and color psychology for the next several posts.

 Colors are, understatedly, such a beautiful and emotion-filled thing, and i believe that understanding and getting a feel for our own personal thoughts about them, as well as other perspectives, will be core to our journey in analyzing the stories told through fashion.

 The following writing is a short essay i wrote in a college class that illustrates the complexities of truth using color as an analogy.
 I thought maybe it could be some interesting food for thought and discussion before we delve into this series on color.

 Black and white thinking, or splitting, is the idea of seeing things in one way, either good or bad, right or wrong, with no other possibilities.
 It’s thinking in absolutes and extremes.
 It’s a mental process that people use to try to simplify the world around them.

 Some people think that black and white thinking is healthy because it helps them to make decisions quickly.
 Others argue that this type of thinking can be harmful because it prevents them from seeing all the possible angles to a sceranio, or solutions to a problem.

 When we see the truth as black or white, It can lead us to get stuck in mindsets that may not actually be healthy or beneficial to us.
 It can also lead us to judge people for having other ideas…Even if their ideas are just as valid as our own.
 Worse yet, it can cause us to judge people as valuable or not.
 It can do a lot of damage.